Skip to main content

 What Are the Key Hormonal Messengers to Watch?

 Follicle-Stimulating Hormone (FSH) ∞ As its name implies, FSH directly stimulates the Sertoli cells to support sperm production.
 In a typical TRT protocol without supportive therapies, FSH levels will drop to near zero.
-Monitoring FSH is therefore a direct way to see if the is being suppressed.
+Monitoring FSH is therefore a direct way to see if the pituitary gland is being suppressed.

 If the goal is to maintain spermatogenesis, the therapeutic strategy must involve keeping FSH levels detectable.
 A suppressed FSH level is a clear indicator that the signal to produce sperm has been turned off.